Andy Murray backing England to win Euro 2020 after Germany win at Wembley with favourable route to final

 Murray has been keeping a keen eye on England's progress through the tournament as they shared a group with Scotland - and went to Wembley when the two sides played out a stalemate last month.

-Murray, who plays Denis Shapovalov in the third round of Wimbledon on Friday, was able to catch Raheem Sterling and Harry Kane's second-half goals in Tuesday's 2-0 win over Germany between practice sessions.
+Murray, who plays Denis Shapovalov in the third round of Wimbledon after a vintage comeback win on Wednesday, was able to catch Raheem Sterling and Harry Kane's second-half goals in Tuesday's 2-0 win over Germany between practice sessions.

 England now play Ukraine in the quarter-final on Saturday in Rome ahead of a potential semi-final against Denmark or Czech Republic back at Wembley.